GenAIBioMed/GenAIBioMedAssignment2/docs/index.md

 The scripts that you will use for fintuning already has this path set as the default data path.
 Therefore, if you plan to run the scripts on a different cluster make sure to edit `data_path`.

 If you are running on PSC, the dataloader will automatically use this path to load the data.
 If you are running on a different machine, download the dataset from [this link](https://dataverse.harvard.edu/citation?persistentId=doi:10.7910/DVN/AZM25S)
+Note: For reduced train time, we are only using `test-0.tfr`  `train-0.tfr`  `valid-0.tfr` from this contact map dataset.

 -----